 Turbo Boost

 For example, the Core i5 750 has a base clock speed of 2.66GHz but has a maximum Turbo Boost speed of 3.2GHz.
 So when needed, the clock speed will be boosted up to 3.2 GHz automatically.
-Intel still categorizes the processor with the base clock speed because this is the actual clock-speed the processor will perform at most of the times.
+Intel still categorizes the processor with the base clock speed because this is the actual clock speed the processor will perform most of the time.
 Turbo Boost kicks in only when necessary, that is under load, and hardly ever reaches the maximum capacity.
-That’s not to say it can’t under the right load.
+That’s not to say it can’t be under the right load.

 i3 processors don’t support Turbo Boost, while both i5 and i7 do.